-John Gianvito has had retrospectives of his work at the VIENNALE Film Festival in Austria, I Mille Occhi Festival in Trieste, Italy and the Cinema du Reel Festival in Paris, France, and Frontera Sur in Chile.
+John Gianvito has had retrospectives of his work at the VIENNALE Film Festival in Austria, I Mille Occhi Festival in Trieste, Italy, the Cinema du Reel Festival in Paris, France, and Frontera Sur in Chile.
 He is the editor of the book Andrei Tarkovsky: Interviews (University Press of Mississippi).
 In 2012, Gianvito's film, the collectively-made Far From Afghanistan, received its world premiere at the Locarno Film Festival in Switzerland and its North American premiere at the Toronto International Film Festival.
-Gianvito's documentary Wake (Subic) which premiered in late 2015 at the VIENNALE Film Festival and was cited as one of the top ten films of 2015 in Artforum, Sight & Sound, and Senses of Cinema.
-Wake (Subic) will have its US premiere in February 2016 at the Museum of Modern Art.
+Gianvito's documentary Wake (Subic), which premiered in late 2015 at the VIENNALE Film Festival, was cited as one of the top ten films of 2015 in Artforum, Sight & Sound, and Senses of Cinema.
+Wake (Subic) had its US premiere in February 2016 at the Museum of Modern Art.
 Gianvito's most recent feature, Her Socialist Smile, is a documentary essay on the political imagination of blind/deaf icon Helen Keller.
 The film received its world premiere at the 2020 New York Film Festival and was voted Best Independent/Experimental Film of the Year by the Los Angeles Society of Film Critics and one of the Top Ten Documentaries of 2021 in IndieWire.

 He has taught film production and film history at the University of Massachusetts Boston, Rhode Island School of Design, and Boston University, and was film curator for five years at the Harvard Film Archive.
 In 2001, he was made a Chevalier in the Order of Arts and Letters by the French Ministry of Culture.